amirmc/amirmc.github.com/_posts/2015-03-31-heroku-for-unikernels-pt1.md

 distributed systems.
 Especially if we incorporate other aspects of the [toolstack we're working towards][miso-post].

-Part 2 of this series is where I'll consider these possibilities, which will be more speculative and less constrained.
+[Part 2][pt2] of this series is where I'll consider these possibilities, which will be more speculative and less constrained.
 It will cover the kinds of systems we can create once the tools are more mature and will touch on ideas around hyper-elastic clouds, embedded systems and what this means for the concept of